lntricate1/NBT.jl/README.md

 NBT.jl is a Julia package for reading and writing Minecraft .nbt files, including .litematic files.

-DONE: NBT reading, NBT writing, printing.
+DONE: NBT reading, NBT writing, printing, get tag by id, get tag by name.

 TODO:
-  - Get tag by name.
   - Conversion to blockstate matrix: Decide if it should go here or in a different package.

 ## Examples